rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 ```
     &lt;FloorLamp&gt;2
 ```
-Devices that send out reports for several "relays" should have separate entries in the <b>Ext Devices Tab</b> for each "relay".
+Devices that send out reports for several "relays" should have separate entries in the _Ext Devices Tab_ for each "relay".
 <br>
 <br>
 Note 1: